emmanuelcazzato/swiss-livability-assessment/README.md

 ## Overview

-This project implements a **Fuzzy Inference System (FIS)** to assess the perceived livability of Swiss residential dwellings using the **Computing with Words (CWW)** framework.
+This project implements a **Fuzzy Inference System** to assess the perceived livability of Swiss residential dwellings using the **Computing with Words** framework.
 The system transforms quantitative environmental simulations into linguistic assessments that align with human perception.

 ## Research Questions